kpkab/nested_ad_group_to_flat_db_group/README.md

 # Limitations
 1. Only supports Azure Databricks (AWS Not supported).
 2. Sometimes when adding users or service principals to Databricks groups, the users/SP's may not get added.
 Just re-run the script once again to add the missing members.
+3. Cannot Delete users, groups or service principals in Databricks.